itsdouges/gotta-validate/README.md

 # Gotta Validate!
 A POJO object validator for node, built with resources, promises, and testing in mind.

 Currently being used on armory.net.au's node backend.
 Still a work in progress and missing many common validators.
-If you're using **Gotta Validate!** please submit pull requests to add validators you've made!
+If you're using **Gotta Validate!** please submit pull requests to add rules you've made!
 Make sure to add tests else it will be rejected.

 To run tests use: `gulp test`.